AgPipeline/transformer-soilmask/canopycover/readme.md

 # Canopy cover extractor

+## Overview
 This extractor processes binary stereo images and generates plot-level percentage canopy cover traits for BETYdb.

+ The core idea for this extractor is a plant-soil segmentation.
+We apply a threshold to differentiate plant and soil, and do a smoothing after binary processing.
+At last it returns a plant area ratio within the bounding box.

 _Input_

   - Evaluation is triggered whenever a file is added to a dataset